livewire/livewire/docs/javascript.md

 ### Solution #1
 To solve this, we can load Alpine and Livewire via npm and disable the assets from being loaded via the `<script>` tag.
 First, open `app/config/livewire.php` and set `inject_assets` to `false`.

-Next, you will need to manually add the `@livewireStyles` and `@livewireAsModule` directives to your layout like `resources/views/components/layouts/app.blade.php`:
+Next, you will need to manually add the `@livewireStyles` and `@livewireScriptConfig` directives to your layout like `resources/views/components/layouts/app.blade.php`:

 ```blade
 <html>